Neil du Preez of Mellowvans tells us about a light electric vehicle platform.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

-Neil du Preez: We will be investing heavily into Customer Experience Management, which I believe is the future.
+Neil du Preez: We will be investing heavily in Customer Experience Management, which I believe is the future.
 Customer experience is a top priority to businesses for the next 5 years.
 The reason is simple; the companies that focus on customer experience reduce churn and increase revenues – leading to higher profits.
 For many, customer service and customer experience are seemingly interchangeable.
 Yet, one is a single touchpoint with a brand, while the other impacts feelings and emotion and encompasses the entire customer journey.

 Did you benefit from any government grants, and did that help keep your business afloat?